spacetelescope/style-guides/guides/jupyter-notebooks.md

 ![A notebook cell](images/notebook-cell.png)

 Creating a new notebook can take time, and in the development process, some content cells (code and prose) may become out of date/superfluous.
-Before checking in your work, make sure that:
+Before commiting your work to a source repository, make sure that:

 - Cells capture logical units of work. i.e. don't put all of your code in a single giant cell of logic.
 Try and break it out into smaller units, inter-dispersed with text explaining what you are doing.
-- All of the cells are required. i.e. you can go from the start of your notebook to the end, executing each cell.
+- All of the cells are required and *in order*. i.e., you can go from the start of your notebook to the end, executing each cell.
-- Checked-in notebook don't contain the executed cell outputs.
-When your notebook is checked into the [STScI notebooks repository](https://github.com/spacetelescope/notebooks), we run [`nbconvert`](https://nbconvert.readthedocs.io/en/latest/) and turn your notebooks into web-hosted versions.
-At that point, the cells will be executed... and rendered?
+- Checked-in notebook shouldn't contain the executed cell outputs.
+Any results you check in take up valuable space in the notebook, making it harder to review and bloating the repository.
+When your notebook is checked into the [STScI notebooks repository](https://github.com/spacetelescope/notebooks), we will run [`nbconvert`](https://nbconvert.readthedocs.io/en/latest/) to execute your notebook (overriding anything already executed) and [`sphinx`](http://www.sphinx-doc.org/) to create web-hosted versions.

 ## Recommended notebook structure